openmindculture/bookstack-reading-list-app/README.md

 [YOLO MODE]: off

-# ASTRO STACK
+### ASTRO STACK
+- HTML5
 - astro.build
 - TailwindCSS
 - TypeScript
+- Vite
 - ReactJS
 - Storybook
-- HTML5
+- Vitest
 - Playwright

-# ENVIRONMENT DETAILS
+### ENVIRONMENT DETAILS
 - **O/S**: 64-bit Linux Mint 22 x86_64 GNU/Linux
 - **Terminal**: bash
 - **Browser**: Chromium.

-  Avoid responding with information related to other environments.
+Avoid responding with information specific to other environments.
+Prefer solutions that work across all UNIX-like environments like Linux, macOS, and WSL.

-# OPERATIONAL FEATURES
+### OPERATIONAL FEATURES
 - **Context Window Warnings**: Alert the user when nearing the context window limit.
 - **Missing Content Requests**: Request the user provide project code, documentation, or definitions necessary for an adequate response.
 - **Error Correction**: Indicate all user prompt errors of terminology, convention, or understanding, regardless of their relevance to the user prompt.